Just For Today Reading: Inspiring Words for Your Healing Journey!

 Cravings and triggers are common challenges in the recovery journey.
 Cravings are intense desires to use substances, while triggers are situations, people, or emotions that prompt these cravings.
 Developing strategies to cope with cravings and avoid triggers is essential for maintaining sobriety.

-Techniques such as distraction, seeking support, and practicing mindfulness can help you manage cravings.
-Identifying and avoiding triggers, or developing healthy responses to them, can also reduce the risk of relapse.
+Identifying and avoiding triggers, as well as developing healthy responses to them, can also reduce the risk of relapse.
 It’s important to have a plan in place and seek support when needed.

-Posts References:
+Post References:

 Just for Today in Narcotics Anonymous – …